tralac Annual Conference 2013

 While regional integration occupies a pre-eminent position on the trade agenda of most African countries, it is impossible to ignore global economic developments and the impact of key players in Africa and on Africa’s development possibilities; for example, competition from Brazilian agriculture, Chinese industry and India’s services.
-We will focus at the Conference on specific aspects of South-South relationships, and what they mean for Africa. tralac has recently completed a research project on the BRICS (Brazil, Russia, India, China and South Africa), highlighting interesting trade, investment and development questions for African countries.
-One such question is, for example, whether, and if so, to what extent the role of China in Africa, circumscribes industrial development opportunities for African countries.
+During the Conference we focused on specific aspects of South-South relationships, and what they mean for Africa. tralac has recently completed a research project on the BRICS (Brazil, Russia, India, China and South Africa), highlighting interesting trade, investment and development questions for African countries.
+One such question is, for example, whether, and if so, to what extent, the role of China in Africa circumscribes industrial development opportunities for African countries.

 Finally, we considered developments related to multilateral trade governance.
 Although there are some expectations of small wins at the ninth World Trade Organisation (WTO) Ministerial Conference in Bali in December 2013, the systemic malaise of the multilateral trading system requires a brave new approach to define 21st century economic and specifically trade governance.
 Global economic and trade developments have outstripped a model that was developed prior to, for example, the changes in information technology and communication and transport, that have changed the fundamental configuration of economic linkages and relationships, and expanded the consumption frontier for consumers across the globe.
 Currently, regional trade agreements are leading the development of a new governance pathway; what will be the role for multilateralism?